Top off your home with an earth-friendly solution, from green roofs to solar panels.

 Ask your builder to include a radiant barrier in the attic.
 This material, which can come laminated to the back of OSB roof decking or attached on-site, blocks approximately 90 percent of a roof deck’s radiant heat from entering the attic, making your living space much cooler.
 The radiant barrier works in conjunction with the air intakes and exhaust in the roof, allowing heat from the roof’s surface to escape quickly so it isn’t pushed down into the attic.
 “Also include a waterproofing membrane under the roofing material as an extra layer of insurance against leaks,” advises architect Michelle Kaufmann.

-Plants blossoming atop the roof of a home is still an unusual sight to behold.
+Plants blossoming atop the roof of a home are an increasingly common sight to behold.
 Beyond the attractive qualities of a house that blends in with its natural surroundings, a green roof has many environmental benefits.

 Up to 90 percent of a typical rainfall can be absorbed by a green roof, which reduces the drainage requirements of the surrounding building and the amount of rainwater that picks up pollutants on its way to storm drains.
 A water-retention layer sits on top of the waterproof membrane and under the plant, soil, and drainage layers of a green roof.
 Before installing a system, consult a builder or engineer to make sure your roof can handle the extra weight from heavy rainfall.